RafanHRayan/rss-learn/Science/fundamental/biology/cells.md

 A **system** is a grouping of components that collaborate as part of a mechanism to perform a specific function or process.
 Systems...

-* ...specific components with different functions.
+* ...have specific components with different functions.
 * ...have compartmentalization and boundaries to encase their components.
 * ...have inputs and outputs.
 * ...process information.